-1f.
-ENTRY A ND SCREENING OHA/ODE Requirements Hybrid/Onsite Plan Direct students and staff to stay home if they, or anyone in their homes or community living spaces, have COVID-19 symptoms.
-COVID-19 symptoms are as follows: • Primary symptoms of concern: cough, fever or chills, shortness of breath, or difficulty breathing. • Note that muscle pain, headache, sore throat, new loss of taste or smell, diarrhea, nausea, vomiting, nasal congestion, and runny nose are also symptoms often associated with COVID-19, but are not enough in isolation to deny entry.
-More information about COVID-19 symptoms is available from CDC. • In addition to COVID-19 symptoms, students should be excluded from school for signs of other infectious diseases, per existing school policy and protocols.
-See pages 9-12 of OHA/ODE Communicable Disease Guidance. • Emergency signs that require immediate medical attention: o Trouble breathing o Persistent pain or pressure in the chest o New confusion or inability to awaken o Bluish lips or face o Other severe symptoms Symptoms of COVID-19, along with stay home directives will be issued to staff and families before the school year begins.
-No bussing is used at our school.
-Students/staff will be screened for symptoms upon arrival at school.
-We will follow all requirements from LPHA regarding restricting attendance for students or staff who are known to have been exposed.
-We will establish a baseline for students and staff who have chronic cough and work with LPHA is the symptoms are unable to be controlled or worsen.
-Sanitizer will be required upon entry for all, and a sink with soap is available in most classrooms to encourage washing upon entry, or use of sanitizer at the entry to each classroom.
-Screen all students and staff for symptoms on entry to bus/school every day.
+- ☑ Direct students and staff to stay home if they, or anyone in their homes or community living spaces, have COVID-19 symptoms.
+COVID-19 symptoms are as follows: - Primary symptoms of concern: cough, fever or chills, shortness of breath, or difficulty breathing. - Note that muscle pain, headache, sore throat, new loss of taste or smell, diarrhea, nausea, vomiting, nasal congestion, and runny nose are also symptoms often associated with COVID-19, but are not enough in isolation to deny entry.
+More information about COVID-19 symptoms is available from CDC. - In addition to COVID-19 symptoms, students should be excluded from school for signs of other infectious diseases, per existing school policy and protocols.
+See pages 9-12 of OHA/ODE Communicable Disease Guidance. - Emergency signs that require immediate medical attention: - o Trouble breathing

+- Symptoms of COVID-19, along with stay home directives will have been issued to staff and families prior to returning to the school building. - No bussing is used at our school.
+Students/staff will be screened for symptoms upon arrival at school. - We will follow all requirements from LPHA regarding restricting attendance for students or staff who are known to have been exposed. - We will establish a baseline for students and staff who have chronic cough and work with the LPHA if the symptoms are unable to be controlled or worsen. - Sanitizer will be required upon entry for all, and a sink with soap is available in most classrooms to encourage hand washing.
+Hand sanitizer is available at the entry to each classroom.

+OHA/ODE Requirements Hybrid/Onsite Plan Persistent pain or pressure in the chest New confusion or inability to awaken Bluish lips or face Other severe symptoms ☐ Screen all students and staff for symptoms on entry to bus/school every day.
 This can be done visually and/or with confirmation from a parent/caregiver/guardian.
 Anyone displaying or reporting the primary symptoms of concern must be isolated (see section 1i of the Ready Schools, Safe Learners guidance) and sent home as soon as possible.
-They must remain home until 72 hours after fever is gone (without use of fever reducing medicine) and other symptoms are improving.
-Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to COVID-19 within the preceding 14 calendar days.
+They must remain home until 72 hours after fever is gone (without use of fever reducing medicine) and other symptoms are improving. ☐ Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to COVID-19 within the preceding 14 calendar days.
 Staff or students with a chronic or baseline cough that has worsened or is not well-controlled with medication should be excluded from school.
 Do not exclude staff or students who have other symptoms that are chronic or baseline symptoms (e.g., asthma, allergies, etc.) from school.
 Hand hygiene on entry to school every day: wash with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol.